How to insure your home against fire damage

 The process of claiming can be lengthy, but the sooner you inform your insurer, the quicker you can begin to repair the damage.
 Insurers typically provide alternative accommodation if your home is uninhabitable and will send a loss adjuster to assess the damage.
 If you disagree with the loss adjuster's assessment, you have the right to hire your own loss assessor.

-How do I make sure my home is covered?
+How do I make sure my home is fully covered?

-To ensure you're covered in case of a fire, it's vital to have adequate buildings and contents insurance.
-Make sure the rebuild value on your buildings insurance is enough to cover the total rebuilding costs.
+Make sure the rebuild value on your buildings insurance is accurate and enough to cover the total rebuilding costs.
 Likewise, don't underestimate the value of your possessions for contents insurance.
 It's wise to list items and their replacement costs accurately.

 Preventing fires is just as important as having the right insurance.
 Here are some fire safety tips to keep in mind: